 Continue to negotiate.

 I've dealt with dealers who've ripped me off when I was pregnant with my first child, so I get when people automatically assume the worse when they enter a dealership.
 Many stereotypes and movie clips come to mind.
-Having said that, dealers also deal with customers that are probably not the nicest people in the world either.
+Having said that, dealers also deal with customers who probably aren't the nicest people in the world, either.